 It gets over one million tourists every year.
 That’s over 2740 people every day on average.
 It’s not only New Zealand’s most visited tourist attraction, it’s the most visited place in the whole Oceania!

-Note: Less than 1% of people end up staying more than one day!
+Note: Fewer than 1% of people end up staying overnight!
 If I were you I would consider being in that 1%.
 Sunsets and sunrises here are pretty spectacular!

 5. Water can flow upwards in Milford Sound!